 Fluoride: Fluoride is added to the water supply to help promote strong teeth.
-The Illinois Department of Public Health had recommended an optimal fluoride range of 0.9 mg/L to 1.2 mg/L, until November 2015.
-As of November 2015, the new recommendation is an optimal level of 0.7 mg/L.
+The Illinois Department of Public Health recommends an optimal fluoride level of 0.7 mg/L, with a range of 0.6 mg/L to 0.8 mg/L.